 6. If you are an international student, additional test scores may be required, such as TOEFL.
 Please review the Information for International Graduate Students.

 7. GRE Scores (official copies must be sent directly from ETS).
 The University of Maryland, College Park institutional code for the GRE is 5814.
 The Psychology Department does not use a separate code.
+NOTE: GRE scores are optional for Fall 2021 applications.

 8. Program-Specific Requirements.
 These forms must be completed and submitted in addition to the Graduate School online application.